Parcothsai/python_linkedin/README.md

 [X] Detection of google captcha :weary:

 [ ] Add detection of Double authentication to add security ( interaction with script )

+[ ] Detection of OS to install Chrome or Firefox webdriver